The Best Bars to Drink With Your Dog in Portland

 Another Mississippi spot (warned you), The Rambler has a covered back patio and an open front patio, both of which are very dog-friendly; you’re bound to see an animal friend any time you visit this great neighborhood bar.
 There’s a bocce ball court along the side of the bar, but no worries: the stone balls are far too big to fit in most dogs’ mouths.

 Laid-back sports bar with great cocktails and pizza

 A neighborhood pub that turns into a sports bar on game days, The Station is also a decidedly pro-dog bar: free doggy bandanas, a patio with umbrellas, dog bowls, dog treats, and doggy bags to clean up any business they may attend to.
 There’s even a doggy food menu, and this summer The Station is going the extra step with Pints for Pups -- on Thursday nights, $1 for every Lagunitas bought will go to the Oregon Humane Society.

-Tin Shed is a restaurant, not a bar, but it wouldn’t be a dog-friendly list without including this famous cafe.
-A popular brunch spot for dog owners especially, Tin Shed has its own doggie menu.
+Tin Shed is a family-friendly (and dog-friendly) restaurant that boasts a full bar.
+A popular brunch spot for dog owners especially, Tin Shed has its own pup menu, so your four-legged friend can get her own doggie meal, including dessert.
 Tuesdays are Doggie Love Night: buy one people-priced item, and get one free dog dinner.
-It does have a full bar, though, so it still counts.
+Win-win.

-While every bar on this list is friendly toward your four- (or three-) legged companions, most restrict your pooch to the outside areas.
-Not so at Velo Cult: this bike shop and taproom welcomes you and your dog both -- no need to leave Patrice outside in the rain while your heart breaks over a drink.
+While every bar on this list is friendly toward your dog, most restrict your pooch to the outside areas.
+Not so at Velo Cult.
+This bike shop and taproom welcomes you and your dog to cozy up inside.
 Bikes, beers, and dogs make this maybe the most quintessentially Portland spot out there.
+No, wait, definitely the most quintessentially Portland spot out there.

 Sign up here for our daily PDX email and be the first to get all the food/drink/fun Portland has to offer.